arsonistAnt/Marvelist/README.md

 #### BrowseViewModel
 - Retrieves the comic data source that emits comic data in chunks via [Pagination Library](https://developer.android.com/topic/libraries/architecture/paging)
-- Tells the _Model_ layer to a specific comic book to the database.
+- Tells the _Model_ layer to save a specific comic book to the database.

 #### ComicDetailsViewModel
 - Requests comic book info from the _Model_ layer.